Wahnes's parotia

 Wahnes's parotia (Parotia wahnesi) is a medium-sized passerine of the bird-of-paradise family (Paradisaeidae).
 This species is distributed and endemic to the mountain forests of Huon Peninsula and Adelbert Mountains, northeast Papua New Guinea.
 The diet consists mainly of fruits and arthropods.

 The name honors the German naturalist Carl Wahnes, who collected in New Guinea.

-Wahnes's parotia is evaluated as Vulnerable on the IUCN Red List of Threatened Species.
+Wahnes's parotia is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES; its threat classification is C2a(1).
-This indicates that less than 10,000 adult birds exist, fragmented into subpopulations of less than 1000, and that they are probably declining.
+As of 2022, there were an estimated 5,000 – 15,000 mature individuals, and the population is believed to be decreasing.

 Description

 The male has an iridescent yellow-green breast shield, elongated black plumes, three erectile spatule head wires behind each eye, coppery-bronzed nasal tuft feathers and long, wedge-shaped tail feathers.
 The female is a rich brown bird with blackish head.
 It is approximately 43 cm long.